Peimin227/GeoMF-Rec/doc/doc.md

 ## 1. Introduction

-This section introduces the concept of Points of Interest (POIs) and the spatial clustering phenomenon commonly observed in real-world location-based data.
+One of the most important concept of the GEOMF is the Points of Interest (POIs) and the spatial clustering phenomenon commonly observed in real-world location-based data.

 **Points of Interest (POIs):**
 POIs are specific locations or venues—such as restaurants, shops, parks, or landmarks—that users can visit or interact with.
 Each POI has geographic coordinates (latitude and longitude) and various attributes (e.g., category, rating).